Skip to Main Content

 Do your lighting crews bring their own equipment?

-Crew and equipment are typically separate.
-We can coordinate equipment packages from Peruvian rental houses to complement your crew booking.
-Some gaffers have personal equipment for smaller productions.
+Crew and gear are mostly separate.
+We can build gear packages from Peruvian rental houses to go with your crew booking.
+Some gaffers keep personal gear for smaller shoots.

 How many electricians do I need for my production?